Reducing Guesswork via an Unreliable Oracle: Abstract

 \section{Abstract}

-Alice holds an r.v. $X$, and Bob is trying to guess its value by asking questions of the form ``is $X=x$?''.
+Alice holds an random variable $X$, and Bob is trying to guess its value by asking questions of the form ``is $X=x$?''.
 Alice answers truthfully and the game terminates once Bob guesses correctly.
 Before the game begins, Bob is allowed to reach out to an oracle, Carole, and ask her any yes/no question, i.e., a question of the form ``is $X\in A$?''.
-Carole is known to lie with a given probability $0\leq p\leq 1/2$.
+Carole is known to lie with a given probability $p$.
 What should Bob ask Carole if he would like to minimize his expected guessing time?
-When Carole is truthful ($p=0$), it is easy to show that Bob should order the symbol probabilities in descending order, and ask Carole whether the index of $X$ w.r.t. this order is even or odd.
+When Carole is always truthful ($p=0$), it is not difficult to check that Bob should order the symbol probabilities in descending order, and ask Carole whether the index of $X$ w.r.t this order is even or odd.
 We show that this strategy is almost optimal for any lying probability $p$, up to a small additive constant upper bounded by a $1/4$.
 We discuss a connection to the cutoff rate of the BSC with feedback.